hpi-studyu/studyu/README.md

 ### Environments

-We use .env (environment) files, to specify the enviroment variables such as Supabase instance and other servers.
+We use .env (environment) files, to specify the environment variables such as Supabase instance and other servers.
 We have multiple configurations stored under `flutter_common/lib/envs/`.
 By default `.env` (see below) is used, which is our production environment.
 We can specify the other files by using e.g.
 `--dart-define=STUDYU_ENV=.env.local`.
 This can also be added to the run configuration in Android Studio or VS Code.

 ```shell